2014 Lecture Series

 Spring 2013 Lecture Series

-Now in its eighth year, the College of Science's popular annual lecture series will present six free lectures on recent advances in genomics research.
-Topics of individual lectures will include the genetic roots of disease, how global viral pandemics occur, how agricultural advances can help feed our planet’s growing population, how environment influences individual development, and how genetic mutation and variation impacts survival at the species level.
+Now in its eighth year, the College of Science's popular annual lecture series presented six free lectures on recent advances in genomics research.
+Topics of individual lectures included the genetic roots of disease, how global viral pandemics occur, how agricultural advances can help feed our planet’s growing population, how environment influences individual development, and how genetic mutation and variation impacts survival at the species level.

 Learn more at: http://cos.arizona.edu/genomics